analyzewithari/SQL_PowerBI_Automotive-Industry/README.md

 **Dealers Sentiment Analysis:**

-- What are the most common sentiments expressed by time?
+- What are the most common sentiments expressed by Dealer
-- Are there specific Dealer that frequently lead to negative sentiment by Year
+- Are there specific Dealer that frequently lead to negative sentiment by Year?
-- Can we identify patterns in dealer sentiment over time (e.g., seasonal trends)?
+- Can we identify patterns in dealer negative sentiment over time (e.g., seasonal trends)?

 **Sales Performance Analysis:**

-- Which car models are the most popular sellers?
+- Which car models are the most popular by Year (Average Sales)?
-- How do sales correlate with factors like weather, economic conditions, or competitive pricing?
+- How do sales correlate between models and dealers?
-- Are there any significant differences in sales performance between different dealer locations or regions?
+- Which car dealers are the most popular by Year (Average Sales)
+- Identify patterns in Dealers with Average Sales over time (e.g., seasonal trends)?
+- Identify patterns in Models with Average Sales over time (e.g., seasonal trends)?
-- Can we identify factors that contribute to the success or failure of specific car models?
+- Can we identify any factors that contribute between dealers and car models?

-**Safety Recall Analysis:**
+**Recall Analysis:**

-- What types of safety recalls are most common?
+- What types of system affected to recalls are most common?
-- How do safety recalls impact customer sentiment and sales?
-- Are there any patterns in safety recalls related to specific car models or manufacturers?
+- How do system affected to recall of Model most common by Years?

 **Dealer Performance Analysis:**

-- How do individual dealers vary in terms of sales performance and customer satisfaction?
 - Are there any factors (e.g., location, training, resources) that contribute to dealer success or failure?
-- Can we identify best practices for dealer management and training?
+- Can we identify best condition for dealer making sale?

 ## Data Visualization
 *See the **[Interactive Dashboard](https://)** live on my Tableau Public profile.*